 Children will be regularly reminded of the rules and reasons why we have them.
-At the start of the school year these will be the subject of school assemblies and a key part in the class establishment plans of each teacher.
-They will be revisited throughout the school year to remind children of their importance and assist children who transfer into our school.
+At the start of the academic year these will be the subject of assemblies and a key part in the class establishment plans of each teacher.
+They will be revisited throughout the school year to remind children of their importance and assist children who transfer into the Academy.